ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 ### Individual Danfysik PSU won't talk at all

 - Check the PSU is powered on.
 The control mode should switch to `REMOTE` as soon as a command is received.
-- Check the Comms cable - it can occasionally become loose.
-It is attached to the rear of each supply and can be accessed from the rear door of the rack.
+- Check the serial cable - it can occasionally become loose.
+It is attached to the rear of each supply (with null modem) and can be accessed from the rear door of the rack.
 There is also an RJ45 socket for each PSU in each rack.
 This is where the MOXA serial lead connects to be patched back to the MOXA NPort unit, and is also worth checking.

 ### RB2 PSU won't talk
 - Check that the PSU is powered on at the isolator on the EPB wall and at its own local switch under the front control panel.
 - Check that remote control mode is selected.
 This is done by pressing the `COMP` switch in the `CONT.` section of the control panel.
-- Double check that the appropriate MOXA port(s) is/are set to RS-422 mode. **This setting needs to be done in the MOXA itself (via the webpage) - IBEX can't do it!**
+- Double check that the appropriate MOXA port(s) is/are set to RS-422 mode. **This setting needs to be done in the MOXA itself (via the webpage) - IBEX can't do it!**  (See spreadsheet mentioned above for port information).

 ### Individual PSU won't talk sensibly / I get interleaved replies / I get delayed replies

 This can happen, we are not sure why.
-The PSU seems to get into a communications mode where it is using a different terminator (I think it's terminator when it gets into this state is `\n\r\n\r\n\r`, and no, that isn't a typo...).
+The PSU seems to get into a communications mode where it is using a different terminator (I think its terminator when it gets into this state is `\n\r\n\r\n\r`, and no, that isn't a typo...).

 The only (known) way to get out of this state is to power-cycle the power supply at its main switch.